Purandaradasa (film)

 Purandaradasa is a 1937 Indian Kannada-language film, directed by B. Chawan and produced by Nanjundappa.
 The film stars G. Krishnaswamy Iyengar, Tripuramba and J. T. Balakrishnarao.
 Bellave Narahari Shastri was the music director.

-The film was made in Tamil titled Bhaktha Purandaradoss with G. Kalyanarama Bhagavathar and Tripuramba in the lead roles and was released on 14 October 1937.
+The film was made in Tamil as Bhaktha Purandaradoss, with Tripuramba reprising her lead role opposite G. Kalyanarama Bhagavathar, who played the male lead.
+It was released on 14 October 1937.